 "What do you mean?" he asked as he went to comfort her.

-"These three men have threatened me for weeks about selling the stand and the lake.
+"These two men have threatened me for weeks about selling the stand and the lake.
 They apparently think there's some value in the place.
 I don't know why.
 I think they did something to the lake to make the ice break and stop sales to force me to sell it."

 "Why didn't you tell me?
 The team could've come to help you.
 Now there's only me.
 Murdock is stuck at the VA and Tem is too sick to break him out.
 And B.A. is spending the week with his mother."